AMD K6-III

-The K6-III (code name: "Sharptooth") was an x86 microprocessor line manufactured by AMD that launched on February 22, 1999.
-The launch consisted of both 400 and 450 MHz models and was based on the preceding K6-2 architecture.
-Its improved 256 KB on-chip L2 cache gave it significant improvements in system performance over its predecessor the K6-2.
-The K6-III was the last processor officially released for desktop Socket 7 systems, however later mobile K6-III+ and K6-2+ processors could be run unofficially in certain socket 7 motherboards if an updated BIOS was made available for a given board.
-The Pentium III processor from Intel launched 6 days later.
+The K6-III (codenamed Sharptooth) was an x86 microprocessor developed by AMD and first released on 22 February 1999.
+Based on the K6-2 architecture, it featured a 256 KB on-die L2 cache that improved performance over its predecessor and allowed the motherboard cache to function as an L3 cache in AMD's "TriLevel Cache" design.
+The K6-III was the last desktop processor officially released for Socket 7, although the later mobile K6-III+ and K6-2+ processors were widely used in desktop systems with official or unofficial BIOS updates.